 Henna - not just for hair and hands

-It’s more common to associate the henna plant with temporary tattoos or hair dyes, but the Illinois team selected it for their research into corrosion for another purpose - because it is a naturally ‘green’ inhibitor.
+It’s more common to associate the henna plant with temporary tattoos or hair dyes, but the University of Illinois team selected it for their research into corrosion for another purpose - because it is a naturally ‘green’ inhibitor.
 The leaves of the plant contain a reddish-orange dye called Lawsone, an agent also known as hennotannic acid, which has been known to inhibit corrosion.